RYAN Aldridge says his Wildcats players must cut out the excuses if they are to progress as a team and move up the English Premier League table.

-Speaking after Sunday’s narrow 2-1 loss at Peterborough, Aldridge said: “Too many people at the moment I think are looking for other people to do it, or maybe looking for an excuse as to why they messed up.
+Speaking after Sunday’s narrow 2-1 loss at Peterborough, Aldridge said: “Too many people at the moment I think are looking for other people to do it, or maybe looking for an excuse as to why they

 “Everybody’s going to make mistakes, that’s why we’re are in the EPL and not the NHL, but that doesn’t matter, they need to learn to get over that.

 “Make a mistake, that’s fine, but don’t look for an excuse, just hold you hands up and be a man about it and we’ll all get on in a better way.